V-Sekai/manuals/features/virtual_worlds_learning_plan_template.md

-## Virtual Worlds Learning Plan Template
+## Virtual worlds learning plan template

 Before launching any of these activities, it's essential to establish clear deadlines, outlines, and boundaries.
 Consider the following questions: